marcussmith0/weather-traveler/README.md

 An application for drivers that uses destination and date inputs to provide weather data along the traveled path.

-## Screenshots
-Include a one or two screenshots of main UI/UX points of your app and how it solves a problem

 ## Technologies used
 - GoogleMaps API
 - OpenWeatherMap API